Altamont, it's great to see that you're still there, that you haven't passed out from whatever it was that was bothering you.

 No kumbaya crap, he said.

-Carvel focused on what Democrats need to do to reclaim the presidency, the vocal impressions of President George W. Bush and former presidential candidate John Kerry and Carville's bouts of shouting in his southern accent had the audience alternatively giggling and freezing in silence.
+The vocal impressions of President George W. Bush and former presidential candidate John Kerry and Carville's bouts of shouting in his southern accent had the audience alternatively giggling and freezing in silence.

 He says if you're incompetent in campaigns, you don't have a chance to be competent in government.

-Which was one of the reasons the press liked it.
+His governance was a constant, never-ending campaign, which was one of the reasons the press liked it.

 It's actually possible to be wise, right, and strong.

-Carvel added, no one in Washington likes anyone who is right too often.
+Carville added, no one in Washington likes anyone who is right too often.

-Uh can add something else.
+I could add something else.

 I don't know if he said this in the speech, but extremism does not win elections, and that's all the Democrats are.

-They're wacko kook fringe extremists and activists now, and they don't know the first thing about a campaign, and that's really what he's talking about.
+They're wacko-kook fringe extremists and activists now, and they don't know the first thing about a campaign.

-But my my point in all this is you've got Carville now out there talking to college kids, telling the Democrats what they have to do, meaning there's nobody there that knows.
+But my point in all this is you've got Carville now out there talking to college kids, telling the Democrats what they have to do, meaning there's nobody there that knows.

-It isn't gonna happen.
+It isn't going to happen.

 They're too far gone.